How to tell if you're burnt out

 Re-set your boundaries

-With the events of the past 18 months taking their toll on students and professionals alike, there’s never been a time like the present to take care of our mental health.
-You have the power to prevent or steer yourself out of burnout with the help of those around you.
+With the events of the past few years taking their toll on students and professionals alike, there’s never been a time like the present to take care of our mental health.
+You can steer yourself out of burnout with the help of those around you.